alall1/systolic-array/README.md

 A hardware matrix-multiplication accelerator built on a systolic array of processing elements (PEs).
 Each PE does a multiply-accumulate; operands stream through the grid diagonally skewed, and results accumulate in place (output-stationary).
 Larger matrices will be handled by tiling over M, N, and the K reduction dimension.
 Memory is kept dumb — all intelligence lives in the feeder, address generator, and control FSM.

-Next steps: implement overlapping drain + compute in testbench to get to 3n-2 cycles between matmuls
+Next steps: implement skewed propagating capture; overlapping compute + drain

 ### Current progress
 - [x] PE module complete and tested